processone/docs.ejabberd.im/content/admin/configuration/basic.md

 # Shapers

 Shapers enable you to limit connection traffic.
-The syntax is:
+The basic syntax is:

-**`shaper: { ShaperName: Rate }`**:  where `Rate` stands for the maximum allowed incoming rate in bytes per second.
+**`shaper: { ShaperName: Rate }`**

+where `Rate` stands for the maximum allowed incoming rate in bytes per second.
 When a connection exceeds this limit, `ejabberd` stops reading from the socket until the average rate is again below the allowed maximum.

-Examples:

--   To define a shaper named ‘`normal`’ with traffic speed limited to 1,000bytes/second:
+This example defines a shaper with name `normal` that limits traffic speed to 1,000bytes/second, and another shaper with name `fast` that limits traffic speed to 50,000bytes/second:

     shaper:
       normal: 1000

--   To define a shaper named ‘`fast`’ with traffic speed limited to 50,000bytes/second:
+      fast: 50000

+You can use the full syntax to set the `BurstSize` too:

+**`shaper: { ShaperName: { rate: Rate, burst_size: BurstSize}}`**

+With `BurstSize` you can allow client to send more data, but its amount can be clamped reasonably.
+Each connection is allowed to send `BurstSize` of data before processing is delayed, and that amount is replenished by `Rate` each second, but never more than what `BurstSize` allows.
+This allows the client to send quite a bit of data at once, but still have limited amount of data to send on constant basis.

+In this example, the `normal` shaper has `Rate` set to `1000` and the `BurstSize` takes that same value.
+The `not_normal` shaper has the same `Rate` that before, and sets a higher `BurstSize`:

     shaper:
-		  fast: 50000
+      normal: 1000
+      not_normal:
+        rate: 1000
+        burst_size: 20000